misiektoja/spotify_monitor/README.md

 ### Check intervals and offline timer

-If you want to change the check interval to 20 seconds (**-c** parameter):
+If you want to change the check interval to 20 seconds use **-c** parameter:

 ```sh
 ./spotify_monitor.py misiektoja -c 20
 ```

-If you want to change the time required to mark the user as inactive to 15 mins - 900 seconds (**-o** parameter, the timer starts from the last reported track):
+If you want to change the time required to mark the user as inactive to 15 mins (900 seconds) use **-o** parameter (the timer starts from the last reported track):

 ```sh
 ./spotify_monitor.py misiektoja -o 900